 From 6 April 2012, you're not able to contract out of the State Second Pension by joining:

 Find out more about contracting out by following the link below.

 If you've contracted out into a final salary occupational pension scheme you'll not be affected by the changes.

 If you want more information about your pension and contracting out you should first contact the scheme provider or speak to an independent financial adviser.

 You can write to HMRC at:

-HMRC National Insurance Contributions Office
+HMRC National Insurance contributions and Employer Office

 Services to Pensions Industry (Personal Pensions)

 Benton Park View